"When do I plan maintenance to optimise up-time and minimize cost ?"

 - a periodic model (i.e. you have scheduled maintenance)

-Those three methods all have in common that they all incur unnecessary costs: in case of the reactive model, you have downtime costs and often a longer time to resolution.
-In the periodic model, you generate maintenance costs that might not be needed because your equipment doesn't need a maintenance yet.
-In the pro-active model, you try to elimante defects at an early stage, with the risk of being too late and incurring big maintenance costs.
+Those three methods all have in common that they all incur unnecessary costs: in the case of the reactive model, you have downtime costs and often a longer time to resolution.
+In the periodic model, you generate maintenance costs that might not be needed because your equipment doesn't need maintenance yet.
+In the pro-active model, you try to eliminate defects at an early stage, with the risk of being too late and incurring big maintenance costs.

 What is Predictive Maintenance?